Panacea: Mitigating Harmful Fine-tuning for Large Language Models via Post-fine-tuning Perturbation: Experiment

 \textbf{Perturbation Intensity $\rho$.} Table~\ref{tab:rho} shows the impact of perturbation intensity $\rho$ on \methodname.
 It can be observed that, overall, the variation of $\rho$ and the harmful score are linearly related, as $\rho$ affects the rate of change of the perturbation during each optimization, ensuring that the magnitude of the perturbation does not become too large.
 Therefore, when $\rho$ is too large, although the harmful score becomes very low, it negatively impacts fine-tuning performance.
 When $\rho$ is too small, the perturbation is insufficient to significantly reduce the model's harmfulness, and fine-tuning performance is largely unaffected.
 Specifically, when $\rho = 0$, \methodname degenerates into SFT.

 \textbf{Regularizer Intensity $\lambda$.} In Eq.~\ref{equ:max-max}, by adjusting $\lambda$, we ensure that the harmful loss is increase after adding the perturbation.
 Table~\ref{tab:lambda} shows the impact of regularizer intensity $\lambda$ on \methodname.
 It can be observed that $\lambda$ is linearly related to both the harmful score and fine-tuning accuracy.
 As $\lambda$ increases, the harmful score decreases more, but fine-tuning performance also drops.
 This is in expectation, because with a larger $\lambda$, we put more weights in maximize the harmful loss after adding perturbation, and therefore resulting in a lower harmful score.
-On the other hand, we do observe that when $\lambda$ is too large, the fine-tune accuracy will degrade.
-Therefore, a validation dataset is required to select a proper $\lambda$ based on the need of the deployment.
+Besides, we observe that when $\lambda$ is too large, the fine-tune accuracy will degrade.